-One of the hero products in the initial launch was the Advanced Retinol 2% serum, now known as the Granactive Retinoid 2% Emulsion.
+One of the hero products in The Ordinary's initial launch was the Advanced Retinol 2% serum, now known as the Granactive Retinoid 2% Emulsion.
 The anti-ager was loved by all for its ability to refine and re-texture the skin.
-But within the last month, five new additions have been added to the lineup, meaning now every skin type, whether you're new or retinol products or a regular user, can find their ideal concentration.
+But since its initial launch, five retinoids have been added to the lineup.
+This now means every skin type, along with beginner and regular retinol users, can find their ideal concentration.
 Excited?
 So are we.
 Keep scrolling for the details.

 The Granactive Retinoid 2% Emulsion ($10) is the current name of the brand's original retinol serum and offers the same advanced retinoid complex in a creamier texture.
 Granactive retinoid is simply a form of retinoic acid (the part of retinol that actually changes the skin) that delivers the same results as normal retinol without the irritation.

 "Granactive retinoid (or hydroxypinacolone retinoate) is a weaker cousin to tretinoin, a prescription ingredient commonly used to treat acne and signs of aging," says dermatologist David Lortscher.
 "Granactive retinoate may be an effective alternative to retinol and other less potent retinoids," and there's some evidence to suggest it might be gentler on the skin.

 Meet the Expert

 David Lortscher is a board-certified dermatologist and CEO/Founder of Curology.

 Granactive Retinoid 2% in Squalane